Plutonium hexafluoride: Reactions with other compounds

 It can be stored for a long time in a quartz or pyrex ampoule, provided there are no traces of moisture, the glass has been thoroughly outgassed, and any traces of hydrogen fluoride have been removed from the compound.

-A significant reaction of PuF6 is the reduction to plutonium dioxide.
-Carbon monoxide generated from an oxygen-methane flame is an example of a good reducing agent for producing actinide oxides directly from the hexafluorides.
+An important reaction involving PuF6 is the reduction to plutonium dioxide.
+Carbon monoxide generated from an oxygen-methane flame can perform the reduction.

 Decomposition reactions

-Plutonium hexafluoride decomposes to plutonium tetrafluoride and fluorine gas.